collamaf/UA9_22/README.md

 21-07-2023: by collamaf
 - Add configuration 3.6, with "dis-aligned triangle"

+22-07-2023: by collamaf
+- Move off axis triangle to be decided by Theta2

 ## TODOs
 - need to create a macro for digi/smearing of SiDet hits
 - need to create a macro for flexible data analysis of SiDet hits